-Toni Greaves is a documentary, commercial, and editorial photographer with a passion for storytelling.
+Toni Greaves is a documentary and commercial photographer with a passion for storytelling.
 Born and raised in Australia, she has an extensive background in design, having worked for more than a decade as an Art Director and Creative Director in both the USA and Europe.

 She is the recipient of numerous awards and honors, including Pictures of the Year International (POYi), Visa Pour l’Image, Palm Springs Photo Festival, PDN’s 30, Communication Arts, American Photography, Review Santa Fe, and Critical Mass’ top 50, among many others.
 She has been profiled and featured in the British Journal of Photography, the New York Times Lens blog, Slate, and Communication Arts magazine.